 Skip to main content

-Dial AI can be easily integrated into your application using a simple script tag.
-This method provides a floating chat button that opens a modal when clicked, allowing users to interact with Grace without leaving your application.
+Dialai can be embedded in your application via a single script tag.
+This method gives you a floating chat button (bottom-right) that opens the AI agent in a modal when clicked — your visitors talk to the agent without leaving your application.

 Prerequisites